Markf1994/segretaria-digitale-frontend/README.md

   by the schedule page.
 The first ID is selected by default and it falls back to `9b868ea25bcd2be6f72fc415d45753a30abcc651070802054d21cfa9f5f97559@group.calendar.google.com` when unset.
+- `VITE_DASHBOARD_CALENDAR_ID` – calendar ID used by the Dashboard and Events pages.
+If unset, the first ID from `VITE_SCHEDULE_CALENDAR_IDS` is used, falling back to the default calendar.
 - `VITE_MEET_URL` – Google Meet room URL shown on the Utilità page.
 - `VITE_TEAMS_URL` – Microsoft Teams meeting link used by the Utilità page.
 - `VITE_ZOOM_URL` – Zoom meeting link used by the Utilità page.